 Its foliage is a grayish green and grows with a naturally rounded growth habit.
 In addition, these leaves remain dense, compact, and evergreen all year long.

-Unlike other Pineapple Guava plants, the Bambina is a dwarf and only reaches 3-4 feet high and wide.
-Therefore, use this fruiting shrub in a hedge, border, container, mass planting, or in a mixed garden bed.
-You’ll appreciate its low-maintenance nature.
+Unlike other Pineapple Guava plants, the Bambina is a dwarf and only reaches 3-4' H x 3-4' W. Therefore, use this fruiting shrub in a hedge, border, container, mass planting, or in a mixed garden bed.
+You'll appreciate its low-maintenance nature.

 Hardy from USDA Zones 8-10.
 Though it can be somewhat more cold tolerant when planted on the east or west side of a home, against the home's foundation.